insight-platform/Savant/README.md

 # Savant: High-Performance Streaming Inference Framework With Batteries Included

+:star: Star us on GitHub — it motivates us a lot!

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
 It makes it possible to develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators very quickly.